 Slow-release formulas are generally applied as a dry product.
 Granular fertilizers are generally sprinkled atop the soil at a given rate.
-Watering after fertilizing can start the process of slowly releasing the nutrients into solution for the plants.
+Watering after fertilizing can start the process of slowly releasing the nutrients into a solution for the plants.
 Many of the recommended fertilizers in the section above are granular slow-release fertilizers that work well for Hydrangeas (and are also easy to apply).

 Spikes are simply inserted into the soil near the base of the plant.
 A popular brand of fertilizer spikes is Jobe’s Organics All-Purpose Fertilizer Spikes.

 Read the instructions on the fertilizer you choose and follow them.
 Mulch with an organic mulch such as compost after feeding.

 Certain varieties of Hydrangea can change color, with blossoms that can appear pink or blue (or even purple).
 These varieties are typically cultivars of Hydrangea macrophylla (Mophead Hydrangea), such as Summer Crush Hydrangea, Bloomstruck Hydrangea, and Nikko Blue Hydrangea.
 Acidic soils tend to turn these Hydrangeas blue, while alkaline soils tend to turn the flowers pink.
 Other types of Hydrangeas do not change color with changing soil pH.